gaboesquivel/gaboesquivel/content/projects/capoeira-abolicao.md

 achievements:
   - Designed and developed a responsive website for Capoeira Abolição.
   - Implemented interactive elements to showcase community events.
-  - Optimized site performance for a seamless user experience.
+  - Tuned page weight so the site loaded on the connections people actually had.
 story:
   - Capoeira Abolição is a Brazilian martial arts group.
 I volunteered to create their promotional website, showcasing their professors and community.
 My involvement included website design and development, highlighting the group's activities and global presence.
   - I built a responsive website using JavaScript, WordPress, CSS, and Bootstrap to create an engaging online presence.
 The site featured interactive elements to highlight community events and Capoeira fundamentals.